Rebilly/lexi/README.md

-# readability-reporter
+# Lexi

-This action reports readability scores and their changes for Markdown files in your pull requests, allowing you to quantify and track documentation improvements.
+Report a readability score for Markdown files in your pull requests, allowing you to quantify and track documentation improvements.

 <details>
   <summary>See example pull request comment</summary>